Skip to main content

 🧠 How the Logged Data Is Used

-The insights from the extension can help your organization:
+The insights from the extension help your organization:

-• Identify opportunities to improve the digital work environment
+• Identify opportunities to improve your digital work environment

 • Spot knowledge gaps and training needs

-• Reduce tool overlap, prevent data sprawl, and improve efficiency
+• Reduce tool overlap and prevent data sprawl

 • Identify unused licenses and free up budget for more fun stuff 🎉